 You know, should we eat like our ancestors did for millions of years?
 Yeah, that makes sense.
 Then when the sky is blue we breathe air and we eat our ancestral foods, and that’s how it rolls.

-How the different paradigms and conceptualizations of causes and treatment of heart disease cause controversy among cardiologists
+How different paradigms cause controversy among cardiologists

 Ari Whitten: Yeah, absolutely.
 I want to get into some cardiology specific stuff with you because we have this weird history around cardiology and different paradigms and conceptualizations of the causes and best treatments for heart disease.